 Draft angles mean the degree of taper incorporated into the die-cast tool’s cores and the side walls to help remove a part.
 It is measured in degrees or mm/mm.

 In the last few decades, die casting has become an integral part of the manufacturing industry.
 And the removal of unwanted parts during the production process is vital during the process.
 Draft angles minimize the friction between parts so that the angles do not get stuck, stripped, or dented during the process.

-Manufacturers continually try to achieve a zero draft angle when creating products with fine features and precision.
+Die casting manufacturers continually try to achieve a zero draft angle when creating products with fine features and precision.

 The prime purpose of the draft angle is to minimise the friction between the part and the tool as it is ejected.
 Without a draft angle, the part will get stuck, stripped, or dented in the mould.

 One of the best examples can be seen in the manufacture of soda cans.
 Since the broadest part of the can is crescent-shaped(where the die separates), cans are quickly ejected when the die opens.